github/codeql/java/ql/lib/change-notes/2022-03-07-char-literal-in-compile-time-constant.md

 ---
 category: minorAnalysis
 ---
- * Add new method `CharacterLiteral.getStringifiedValue` which attempts to compute the `String.valueOf` compile time constant value of the expression.
+ * Add new method `CompileTimeConstantExpr.getStringifiedValue` which attempts to compute the `String.valueOf` string rendering of a constant expression.